thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

         3. The `Define New Folders Dialog` opens on the right side.
 Set the Folder name to `Client Documents`.
 Then click on `Next >` two times, then on `Finish`.
         ![ContentCreateDocuments](images/sko-content-create-client-documents.png)

-    4. In the `Client Documents` folder, create the documents from the table below (see instructions below the table on how to add a document):
+    4. In the `Client Documents` folder, create the documents from the table below (see instructions below the table on how to add a document).
+    It is recommended that you open each PDF and image in a new browser tab and save the PDF or image from that tab :

        | Document                                                     | Document Title | Document Class  | Document Properties                                          |
        | ------------------------------------------------------------ | -------------- | --------------- | ------------------------------------------------------------ |